Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

-The doping dependences of the critical interaction strengths $U^{(s)}_{c}$ and $U^{(c)}_{c}$ are shown in Fig. \ref{DW_Orders}(a).
+The doping dependence of the critical interaction strengths $U^{(s)}_{c}$ and $U^{(v)}_{c}$ are shown in Fig. \ref{DW_Orders}(a).
+From Fig. \ref{DW_Orders}(a), the $U^{(s)}_{c}$ and $U^{(v)}_{c}$ are at the order of the band width of the flat band.
 Two features are obvious in Fig. \ref{DW_Orders}(a).
-The first feature is that both $U^{(s)}_{c}$ and $U^{(c)}_{c}$ go to zero at the two VH dopings, suggesting that an infinitesimal interaction would drive DW orders at these dopings.
+The first feature is that both $U^{(s)}_{c}$ and $U^{(v)}_{c}$ go to zero at the two VH dopings, suggesting that an infinitesimal interaction would drive DW orders at these dopings.
 This feature originates from the fact that the divergent DOS together with the good FS nesting makes even the bare susceptibility $\chi^{(0)}$ diverge.
-The second feature is that the $U^{(s)}_{c}$ and $U^{(c)}_{c}$ are exactly equal for a large doping range around the VH dopings.
-What's more, the eigenvectors $\xi^{(s)}$ and $\xi^{(c)}$ corresponding to the largest eigenvalues of $\chi^{(s)}(i\omega=0)$ and $\chi^{(c)}(i\omega=0)$ are identical too, which take the form of $(0,\ c,\ d,\ 0)^T$ and belong to the inter-valley type of DW orders, originating from the inter-valley FS-nesting shown in Figs.~\ref{band}(c) and 1(d).
+The second feature is that the $U^{(s)}_{c}$ and $U^{(v)}_{c}$ are exactly equal for a large doping range around the VH dopings.
+Further more, the eigenvectors $\xi^{(s)}$ and $\xi^{(v)}$ corresponding to the largest eigenvalues of $\chi^{(s)}(i\omega=0)$ and $\chi^{(c)}(i\omega=0)$ are identical too, which take the form of $(0,\ c,\ d,\ 0)^T$ and belong to the inter-valley type of DW orders, originating from the inter-valley FS-nesting shown in Figs.~\ref{band}(c) and 1(d).
 Such a degeneracy originates from the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry of the MA-TBG system, as clarified below.